schmeekygeek/backend-book/src/book/03-communication-protocols.md

 In order to verbally communicate with a person effectively, it is necessary that they speak the same language as you.
 Pretty much the same goes for computers trying to communicate with each other over the internet.
 If one speaks a language the other doesn't, they won't be able to exchange information at all.

 Basically, these 'languages' are called communication protocols.
 Communication protocols determine who speaks, what is being said, what can be said, how long it should take, etc. Computers over the internet communicate over a particular protocol.
-They are a pre-defined set of rules that needs to be followed in order for information to be exchanged successfully.
+They are a pre-defined set of rules that need to be followed in order for information to be exchanged successfully.

 Let's look at one of the most fundamental protocols of the internet, or, the **Internet Protocol** suite, a set of communication protocols, the transmission control protocol.